olefriis/simplepvr/README.md

         bundle exec ruby schedule.rb

 The system will wait until the specified start times, and will then start the recordings.
+First time you start up the system, it will do a channel scan and put the results in channels.txt.
+This is not needed later, but of course you can force a channel scan by deleting channels.txt and restarting the system.

 The recordings are placed in the "recordings/" folder, named after the show ("Borgias" and "Sports news" in the example above).
 Inside this folder are two files:

 * stream.ts: The actual stream.
 Let VLC or another media player show these for you.
 * hdhomerun_save.log: The output from the actual recording command.

 Future?
 =======
-First: Perform channel scan on first start.

-...then: Parse XMLTV files, expose a simple web GUI for scheduling recordings.
+Make an API (REST interface?) to alter the schedule, so that the schedules can be manipulated by e.g. a fancy web GUI which can handle XMLTV etc.

 Utilize more than one tuner in the HDHomeRun box.

 ...all while: Cleaning up the code, making it more readable.
 I surely will accept pull requests!